LipSurf/plugins/chrome-extension/README.md

 * `silent` -- only valid commands are shown mode when audio is on in the tab, or detected video playing
 * youtube, streamable, twitch support
 * reddit.com/domain/youtube.com
+* reddit css -- add numbers to all entries?

 v1.1
 * Turn on plugin for set time